FluffySnowman/fluffysnowman.github.io/about.markdown

 # What is the website ?

-This is a website where one can learn more about computers, networks, operating systems and more!
+This is a website where one can learn more about computers, networks, operating systems and just random blogging!

 For any queries or corrections for the website, please contact me at [thefluffysnowmanyt@gmail.com](mailto:thefluffysnowmanyt@gmail.com) or on [Twitter](https://twitter.com/FluffySnowmanYT){:target="\_blank"}.